 - 1/4 teaspoons salt

 - 2 tablespoons butter cut up

 - 1 cup whipping cream sweetened with 2-3 tablespoons powdered sugar and whipped or 3 cups Cool Whip.

 - Prepare crust.
-Stir together crushed Oreos and butter.
-Press mixture into a greased 9 inch deep dish glass pie dish.
+Process the Oreos in to crumbs using a food processor, or put them in a heavy duty zipper bag and crush with a rolling pin.
+Stir together crumbs and butter, then press mixture into a greased 9 inch deep dish glass pie dish.
 Cover and place in freezer for about a half hour or until frozen.